SebastianRValdivia/WritingTheTabulaRasa/book/en/book.md

 - Interpret a recipe.
 - Compare different cooking methods.

 In this shortlist, we see that by learning a recipe, we gain several pieces of knowledge on the side.
-When embarking on the learning of anything, it's good to focus not only on the end goal but also on everything you'll learn and practice during the process.
+When embarking on the learning of anything, it's good to focus not only on the end goal but also on everything we will learn and practice during the process.

 - **What other considerations and obstacles exist?
 How are these obstacles overcome?**